Janeway takes the idea of confronting herself literally. |

 Season Two takes that potential and... squanders it.
 Most of Season One's flaws are magnified.
-The first year's storytelling was unadventurous; the second year's is outright hackneyed and dull.
+The first year's storytelling was unadventurous; the second year's is outright hackneye.
 But though I come largely to bury Voyager and not to praise it, I will be fair enough to first discuss the one area in which the series actually improved.

 CHARACTERIZATION: THE GOOD

-Tim Russ' Tuvok is even better, to the point that I'd rate him as the season's single most-improved character.
-Russ has found the fine line between "reserved" and "robot," and stays on the right side of that line this year.
-Good writing helps again.
-Meld particularly allows him to show his range, presenting an episode that not only sees Tuvok's darkest side being allowed expression, but which also shows his inherent sense of honor.
+Tim Russ' Tuvok is even better, so much so that I'd rate him as the season's most improved character.
+In Season One, Russ too often fell on the wrong side of the line between "reserved" and "robot."
+This year, he nails the characterization, capably showing a man who keeps his emotions in reserve but who still genuinely reacts to situations.
+It helps that he gets some of the season's best writing.
+Meld particularly allows him to show his range, presenting an episode that not only shows Tuvok's darkest side, but also his inherent sense of honor.
 Even in lesser episodes, such as the enjoyable yet flawed Resolutions or the entirely expendable Innocence, Russ manages to impress.

 CHARACTERIZATION: THE BAD

 Kes was a character who worked.
 In fact, she was one of two characters (the other being the doctor) who worked right away.
 In Season One, the writers made good use of her.
-She was a supporting character, but she was visible and important throughout the season.
+She was a supporting character, but she was visible and important throughout.
+This is no longer the case in Season Two.

-In Season Two, Kes gets sidelined.
-She still gets good episodes here and there.
-But outside that handful of shows, she is mostly a glorified extra.
+Kes still gets good episodes here and there.
+But outside of a handful of shows, she is almost perpetually sidelined.
 Her relationship with the doctor, one of her defining ones, is diminished in importance, as is her friendship with Tom.
 Jennifer Lien is still good, and retains her knack for making the most of the scraps she's given.
-But those scraps have grown very lean, and it seems evident that the writers have just lost interest in her.
+But those scraps have grown a lot leaner, and it seems evident that the writers have lost interest in her.

 Lien's spark at least keeps the character engaging during her limited screentime.
 The same cannot be said of either Harry Kim or Chakotay.
 These characters (and actors) did not work in Season One, and they still don't work in Season Two.